5stars217/5stars217.github.io/_posts/2024-03-04-what-enables-malicious-models.md

 - Invite emails should originate from the user who sent them.
 - A more aggresive verification process could take place on who is allowed to originate organizations, such as requiring a matching domain email address.
 - Same session, multiple accounts.
 Myself and peers working this technique typically get lazy and aren't careful about segregating our squatted organizations and email addresses.
+We see the same thing in truly malicious situations at my current employer.

   -  This is a classic anti-abuse detection technique that could be a function of say, the threat intelligence team.